-- Improve the identification and response to 'hidden harm',1 and under reporting, particularly with regard to vulnerable people and new and emerging communities.
+- Improve the identification and response to 'hidden harm', ' and under reporting, particularly with regard to vulnerable people and new and emerging communities.
 Enhance safeguarding for women and children protecting them from violence, abuse, sexual exploitation and human trafficking. - Ensure targeted provision is available, effective and focused on those most vulnerable to victimisation and offending.
 Better understand and respond to female genital mutilations (FGM) and Hate Crime.
-Implement the Victims Code and the new victim support services.
+Implement the Victims Code and the new victim support services. - Ensure the new 'Integrated Restorative Justice' service is implemented and is victim initiated and ensure that the new Community Remedy is effective.